GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 The reformat_date command tells the data dictionary to parse the date field.

 **Note:** If you are a developer, you can get detailed information on the reformat_date transformation uses the same parameters and options as the Ruby strftime command.
-You can get information about this at http://ruby-doc.org/core-2.2.0/Time.html#method-i-strftime.
+You can get information about this at [http://ruby-doc.org/core-2.2.0/Time.html#method-i-strftime](http://ruby-doc.org/core-2.2.0/Time.html#method-i-strftime).

-3. Check Published and then click Update to update the data dictionary.
+3.Check Published and then click Update to update the data dictionary.
 The date now shows up formatted as you’ve specified.

-__How do you eliminate duplicate rows?__
+<p><u>How do you eliminate duplicate rows?</u></p>

 Your data source may have entire rows of duplicated information or rows that have information that’s used as a unique identifier that’s been duplicated.